The Physician Effectiveness Project FAQ’s

 Q: How do we keep track of what clinicians have done?

-A: The Project is “Gamified,” assigning each participant a Physician Effectiveness (PE) Score, which is a quantitative reflection of clinician/member participation.
+A: The Project provides a detailed accounting of clinician/member participation.
 Member activity can be tracked and reported at the individual and group level.
-Many organizations leverage the PE Score to create friendly competition between departments or sites and drive member involvement.
+Many organizations leverage The Project's "gamification" capabilities to create friendly competition between departments or sites and drive member involvement.

 Q: How do new members get started?